openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/components/requestbodies/Pet.md

 A class that contains necessary nested request body classes
 - supporting XMediaType classes which store the openapi request body contentType to schema information
 - a class that extends RequestBodySerializer and is used to serialize input SealedRequestBody instances
-- SealedRequestBody class, an abstract sealed class which contains all the contentType/schema input types
+- SealedRequestBody class, a sealed interface which contains all the contentType/schema input types
-- final classes which extend SealedRequestBody, the concrete request body types
+- final classes which implement SealedRequestBody, the concrete request body types

 ## Nested Class Summary
 | Modifier and Type | Class and Description |